hasindu2008/f5c/_docs/output.md

 Note that the RNA is sequenced 3'->5' end, so the raw signal is 3'->5' direction.
 As the basecaller outputs the basecalled read in 5'->3' direction, the basecalled read is reversed to be 3'->5' in the illustration (note: indices in illustration denote the actual index in the basecalled read in 5'->3' direction).
 If the basecalled read in 5'->3' direction is `ACGGUAACUAUA` and assuming the k-mer size in the k-mer model is 5, the 0th k-mer is `ACGGU`, 1st k-mer is `CGGUA` ... and the 7th k-mer is `CUAUA`.

-The tsv output will look like below:
+The TSV output will look like below:

 |read_id|kmer_idx|start_raw_idx|end_raw_idx|
 |--:|----:|----:|------------------------:|